 The market for practice management, EHR and RCM information solutions and related services is highly competitive, and we expect competition to increase in the future.
 We face competition from other providers of both integrated and stand-alone practice management, EHR and RCM solutions, including competitors who utilize a web-based platform and providers of locally installed software systems.
 Our competitors include larger healthcare IT companies, such as athenahealth, Inc., eClinicalWorks, Allscripts Healthcare Solutions, Inc. and Greenway Medical Technologies, Inc., all of which may be able to respond more quickly and effectively than we can to new or changing opportunities, technologies, standards, regulations or customer needs and requirements.
 Many of our competitors have longer operating histories, greater brand recognition and greater financial, marketing and other resources than us.
 We also compete with various regional RCM companies, some of which may continue to consolidate and expand into broader markets.
 We expect that competition will continue to increase as a result of incentives provided by the Health Information Technology for Economic and Clinical Health ("HITECH") Act, and consolidation in both the information technology and healthcare industries.
-Competitors may introduce products or services that render our products or services are more effective than the offerings of our competitors, current or potential customers might prefer competitive products or services to our products and services.
-In addition, our competitive edge could be diminished or completely lost if our competition develops similar offshore operations in Pakistan or other countries, such as India and the Philippines, where labor costs are lower than those in the U.S. (although higher than in Pakistan).
+Competitors may introduce products or services that render our products and services are more effective than the offerings of our competitors, current or potential customers might prefer competitive eperations in Pakistan or other countries, such as India and the Philippines, where labor costs are lower than those in the U.S. (although higher than in Pakistan).
 Pricing pressures could negatively impact our margins, growth rate and market share.